June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Building a Foundation for Honest Self-Reflection

-Before starting exercises, carve out practical space for reflection and move past internal pushback—the voice that says you’re too busy or already have it all figured out.
+Before exercises, carve out practical space for reflection and move past the inner voice that says you’re too busy.
 Treat reflection like data gathering: you wouldn’t make a major decision without information, so don’t navigate life without it.

 You don’t need an hour every day.
-Find tiny, repeatable pockets of time that fit your life.
+Find tiny pockets that fit your life:

-• For busy parents: a five-minute car-commute decompression after the school run—sit in silence and ask, “How am I really feeling right now?”
+• Busy parents: five minutes of silence after the school run—ask, “How am I really feeling right now?”

-• For overwhelmed professionals: use the first minutes of your lunch break to check in with your breath and posture instead of your phone.
+• Overwhelmed professionals: use the first minutes of lunch to check your breath and posture instead of your phone.

-• For skeptics: while coffee brews, take two minutes to notice one recurring thought pattern.
+• Skeptics: while coffee brews, take two minutes to notice one recurring thought.

 Consistency matters more than duration.
 Five focused minutes each day beats an hour once a month.